Neural-network analysis of Parton Distribution Functions from Ioffe-time pseudodistributions: Systematic effects

 Despite it is probably too early to draw comparisons between our results and phenomenological distributions, it is interesting to see how they look when plotted together: given the fact that nowadays $V_3$ and $T_3$ are very well constrained by experimental data, the discrepancies we observe between lattice and phenomenological results might be a good indication of the size of the systematic we are still missing, highlighting specific $x$-region where the lattice PDFs error might have been underestimated.
 In Fig.~\ref{fig::fits_ratio}, our result \textit{fine-sys} and the corresponding distributions from the NLO PDF sets NNPDF31 \cite{Ball:2017nwa} are plotted together (orange and green curves respectively), both as absolute values (upper plots) and normalized to NNPDF31 (lower plots).
-For reference we report also results from the fit \textit{170-stat} (purple curve), presented in Sec.~\ref{sec:fit}, which however does not include any systematic effect.
 Looking at results from \textit{fine-sys}, in the case of both $V_3$ and $T_3$ the two distributions are compatible up to medium ($\sim 0.25$ and $\sim 0.45 $) and for large values of $x$ ($ >0.8$), showing a probable underestimation of the PDFs error for the intermediate $x$ ranges.
-Similar conclusions hold also for the fit \textit{170-stat}, with generally smaller uncertainties due to the missing inclusion of systematic effects.
-This is especially evident in the large-$x$ region of $V_3$.